Orijah/portfolio/blog.md

 </script>
 ```

 With some vscode extensions for syntax highlihgting it feels like JSX and all I need is a single html file to get going.
+The ability to only rely on CDNs seemed very appealing and, maybe deceptively, lightweight.
+Because of this I decided to run with Preact and HTM.

+## Design